Qualitative Researcher Career Paths: 3 Roles That Will Thrive

 Where Pressure Is Sharpest

 The middle is where it's hardest.
 The competent generalist doing standard studies (solid execution, no particular domain depth, no distinctive interpretive lens) is the profile most exposed.
 Not because their work is bad, but because the mechanical layers underneath their value are being automated.
-Quirk's has documented this pattern in its coverage of agency positioning: firms that repositioned around strategic interpretation or deep vertical expertise over the past three to four years are reporting growth, while those still competing on execution volume are getting squeezed on day rates.
+The pattern is visible across the agency landscape.
+Firms that repositioned around strategic interpretation or deep vertical expertise over the past three to four years are finding room to grow, while those still competing on execution volume are getting squeezed on day rates.
+It's the same supply-side split: value moving toward firms that sell thinking rather than throughput.

-The gap widened faster than most expected, from a slow structural trend to an operational pressure mid-size agencies felt inside 18 months.
+The gap widened faster than most expected, turning from a slow structural trend into an operational pressure that mid-size agencies felt inside 18 months.
 Researchers actively strengthening one of the three positions above are finding more work than they can take.
 The craft survives.
 The hand-work shrinks.
 The thinking expands.

 Want to see how AI moderation and automated analysis change what researchers spend their time on?
 Book a demo with Enumerate.